Physical Graffiti: Release and critical reception

-The album was a commercial and critical success, having built up a huge advance order following the delayed release date, and when eventually issued it reached No. 1 in the UK charts.
+The album was a commercial and critical success, building a huge advance order after the delayed release date; when it was eventually issued, it reached No. 1 in the UK charts.
 In the US, it debuted at No. 3 on the Billboard Pop Albums chart, rising to No. 1 the following week and staying there for six weeks.
 Physical Graffiti has since proven to be one of the most popular releases by the group, shipping 8 million copies in the United States.
 It was the first album to go platinum on advance orders alone.
 Shortly after its release, all previous Led Zeppelin albums simultaneously re-entered the top-200 album chart.

 The group debuted several songs from Physical Graffiti live at a warm-up gig in Rotterdam, Netherlands, on 11 January, a week before the US tour, which lasted until 27 March.
 The tour was also successful, and was followed up by a series of shows at Earl's Court, London.
-Tickets for the shows sold out within four hours, described by promoter Mel Bush as "unprecedented demand in the history of rock music", so a further two dates were added.
+Tickets sold out within four hours, and promoter Mel Bush described the demand as "unprecedented demand in the history of rock music", so two further dates were added.
 The shows attracted rave reviews, and critics noted the band enjoyed playing the new material on Physical Graffiti more than the older songs.

 NMEs Nick Kent reviewed the album three months before it was released.
 He speculated it could be the group's best work to date, saying "the album's tonal density is absolutely the toughest, most downright brutal I've heard all year".
 In March 1975, Billboard magazine's reviewer wrote: "[Physical Graffiti] is a tour de force through a number of musical styles, from straight rock to blues to folky acoustic to orchestral sounds."
 Similarly, Jim Miller stated in Rolling Stone that the double album was "the band's Tommy, Beggar's Banquet and Sgt.
 Pepper rolled into one: Physical Graffiti is Led Zeppelin's bid for artistic respectability".
 Village Voice critic Robert Christgau maintained his long-held ambivalence regarding Led Zeppelin, writing that except for side two, the material often wanders into "wide tracks, misconceived opi, and so forth", and "after a while Robert Plant begins to grate".

 In 2003, Rolling Stone ranked it at number 70 on the magazine's list of the "500 Greatest Albums of All Time".
 It was re-ranked at number 73 in a 2012 revised list, and re-ranked at number 144 in 2020.

 Plant later felt that Physical Graffiti represented the band at its creative peak, and has since said that it is his favourite Led Zeppelin album.
 Page has also said the album was a "high-water mark" for the group, and the creative energy from jamming and gradually working out song structures together led to some strong material.
 Reviewing the album for BBC Music in 2007, Chris Jones described it as "a towering monument to the glory of Zeppelin in their high-flying heyday".